-Every Sunday, two 'meditations' are posted to this page: there is a printed version, which has been uploaded to this website and can be accessed by clicking on the PDF button beneath that Sunday's date, and there is a video version, which has been uploaded to YouTube and can be accessed by clicking on the camera button beneath that Sunday's date!
+Every Sunday, I post two 'meditations' to this page.
+First of all, there is a version in print, which has been uploaded to this website and can be accessed by clicking on the PDF button beneath that Sunday's date.
+(That version is easier to access if your internet connection is limited!)
+Secondly, there is a video version, which has been uploaded to YouTube and can be accessed by clicking on the camera button beneath that Sunday's date!

 Jan 24/21: Epiphany 3

-Today, the Lectionary directs us to the story of Jesus calling his disciples from Mark 1:14-20 - how, in the miracle of God's grace, that story in turns 'calls' us: 'The Power of Purpose'
+An experience of God's covenant between the Rev. Warren Ball, Mt.
+Albert United Church, and Shining Waters Regional Council - special thanks to the Rev. Jim Clubine for officiating and our amazing Leadership Team!
+We read Mark 1:14-20 and its story of Jesus calling his disciples as we consider how, in the miracle of God's grace, that story in turns 'calls' us: 'The Power of Purpose'